-(A) Whose annual throughput exceeds 480,000 gallons of gasoline or more;
+(A) Whose annual throughput is480,000 gallons of gasoline or more;

-(B) Whose average monthly throughput exceeds 100,000 gallons of gasoline or more; or
+(B) Whose monthly throughput is 100,000 gallons of gasoline or more; or

-(C) In Clackamas, Multnomah, or Washington County whose annual throughput exceeds 120,000 gallons of gasoline or more.
+(C) In Clackamas, Multnomah, or Washington County whose annual throughput is120,000 gallons of gasoline or more.

-(b) All tanks with a capacity of 1,500 gallons or more located at GDFs in the Portland AQMA, Medford AQMA, or Salem SKATS.
+(b) All tanks with a capacity of 1,500 gallons or more located at GDFs in the Portland AQMA, Medford AQMA, or Salem-Keizer in the SKATS.